oppia/creator-documentation/docs/lesson/improvements.rst

 .. admonition:: An example on improving an exploration

    Let's say you asked the question: **Which is greater: 0.834 or 0.2?** and requested an explanation from the learner for their answer.
-The learner selected the right answer but explained they chose it because it was a longer number.
+The learner selected the right answer, but explained they chose it because it was a longer number.
 This is obviously a misconception, so you may then decide to include additional cards beforehand or :ref:`branch out <addbranch>` to focus on place value or the decimal-fraction link.

 .. _earlyexit: